Previous:

 bash up.sh edge-envoy2

-and now, repeating our health check really should show you round-robining around the hosts.
-But, of course, asking for the details of user alice should always give the same results, no matter which host does the database lookup:
+and now, repeating our health check should show you the round-robin around the hosts.
+But, of course, asking for the details of user Alice should always give the same results, no matter which host the database lookup

 curl $(minikube service --url edge-envoy)/user/alice